Xingyu96/Interactive-Lab-Hub/Lab 4/README.md

 ### Idea 4 - Racing Simulator

 #### Product Description

-Racing simulator contains a steering wheel and two paddles.
-Joystick will be used for steeling, capacitance detector would be used for paddles.
+**Racing simulator** is a simulation game device that contains a steering wheel and two paddles that simulates driving a race car.
+- The LED button will be used to turn the gaming device on and off
+- A Joystick will be used for steering the car left and right
+- Capacitance detectors will be attached to the paddles to simulate acceleration and braking
+- The screen will be displaying a small simulated road, which will curve left or right depending on the steering
+- The screen will also be displaying a speedometer, and the road will move faster/slower depending on the simulated speed.

 #### Sensors/Components Used

-`touch capacitor`, `LED button`, `joystick`, `screen`
+`capacitive touch sensor`, `LED button`, `joystick`, `screen`

 #### Sample Product Design